 Yes, it’s as sad and pathetic as it sounds.
 If he hadn’t been annoying me like this for so many years, I might even feel bad for him.
 In a way, he does inspire pity, but not the kind he wants.

-It’s not pretty, and when you’re on the receiving end of the constant barrage of regret, woe, and promises, it’s completely exhausting.
+It’s not pretty, and when you’re on the receiving end of the constant barrage of regret, woe, and promises, dealing with a lovesick ex is completely exhausting.
 (Pro tip for those who’ve been the needy ex before: Once you’re on the receiving end of it, you’ll never do it to anyone else again.)

 Your instinct might be to think you’re stuck with your ex’s pitiful, pathetic, and very annoying ways at least until the kids are 18.
 Think again.
-I’ve got a few ideas, some of which I have, unfortunately, used with my own ex.
+I’ve got a few ideas, some of which I have, unfortunately, used to deal with my ex who kept popping up.

 Yes, this means being a little confrontational and telling them something they don’t want to hear, but it has to be done.
 Even though they should already know, your ex has probably convinced himself that because you haven’t said it, you don’t really want him to go away.

-If you haven’t done it already, tell them to stop messaging or calling you.
+If you haven’t done it already, tell your ex to stop messaging or calling you.
 Say in no uncertain terms that you want them to leave you alone.
 Of course, they should have realized you’re not interested, but some people need to be hit over the head with obvious information.
 This is one of those times.

 Okay, so you’ve told them to go away and leave you alone.
 For a time it works, but they always seem to crop up again.
 It’s not enough to consider them a stalker, but it still makes you crazy.
 You’ve got other several things you can do.

 If you’re fortunate enough to have zero legal ties to your ex, and they won’t respect your boundaries or wish to be left alone, it’s time to block, delete, unfriend, and remove them from your life.

 Maybe, like me, you don’t have the option to completely remove your ex from all forms of communication.
 Here’s what you can do instead.

 The first time I told him that, he took advantage of the situation and had my attention for 30 minutes.
 The moment the conversation veered away from the kids, I ended it.
-I set the boundaries, and he agreed to them.
+I set the boundaries with my ex, and he agreed to them.
 The moment he stepped over the line, the conversation was over.

-Don’t leave yourself open to it because you feel sorry for them or because you got too comfortable.
+Don’t leave yourself open to contact from your ex because you feel sorry for them or because you got too comfortable.
 Remember what it’s like to be bombarded with “I love you’s” from someone you barely even like anymore.
 That’s exactly what you’ll get if you don’t follow your own rules.

-5. Ignore and Delete
+5. Ignore your ex and delete them.

-In the beginning of our split, his constant barrage of texts and emails was a bit like enemy fire.
+In the beginning of our split, my ex husband’s constant barrage of texts and emails felt a bit like enemy fire.
 It came at random times and was intended to do as much damage as possible by getting me upset and willing to fight with him.
-What he wanted was my time and energy, and not knowing any better, I gave it to him.
+What my ex wanted was my time and energy, and not knowing any better, I gave it to him.

-If and when that doesn’t work, you may need to file a police report and take them to court.
+If and when that doesn’t work to get rid of your ex, you may need to file a police report and take your ex to court.
 Early in my divorce, my ex took his anger out on me in very physical ways, something he’d never done during our marriage.
 I refused to allow him to think I wouldn’t fight back.

 I took him to court and while he still had access to the kids, he wasn’t allowed to be closer than 500 feet from me unless he was picking up our kids for a visit or contact me to discuss the children.
 You can protect yourself legally without taking away custody rights – unless their behavior is harmful to your children, too.